Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

         installing the software package.

-        Note that even the LUMI CPU compute nodes have a newer processor than the login nodes and may benefit from processor-specific optimisations which is why they use a different `partition` module.
+        Note that even the LUMI CPU compute nodes have a newer processor than the login nodes and may benefit from processor-specific optimizations which is why they use a different `partition` module.
 If you load one of the versions of the `LUMI` module on the login nodes, it will automatically load `partition/L` while if you do the load on a regular LUMI-C compute node, it will load `partition/C`.